 What Are Foil Catalytic Converters?

 What makes a catalytic converter classified as a foil?
-The term foil is specifically addressing the makeup of the core inside the catalytic converter.
-Let’s go over the two different types of foil catalytic converters and if you have more questions please let us know!
+The term foil explicitly addresses the makeup of the core inside the catalytic converter.
+Let’s go over the two types of foil catalytic converters, and if you have more questions, please let us know!

 There are Two Types of Catalytic Converter Cores:

 - Foil Cat – These have a short roll of stainless steel that contains precious metals.
 (The pattern will remind you of a fingerprint).
 Foil cores have metal inside and when automakers are making small runs of cars, it is most cost-efficient to use this type of material.

-- Ceramic Cat – Small ceramic honeycombs (blocks) that have precious metals mixed inside the ceramic.
+- Ceramic Cat – Small ceramic honeycombs (blocks) with precious metals mixed inside the ceramic.
 (These look more like a grid).

 Below we will go into a few pictures and examples of these two different types.

 How do I know if I have a Foil Catalytic Converter?

-When you are removing a catalytic converter from a vehicle, you will see a pattern inside of the canister where the precious metals are.
+When removing a catalytic converter from a vehicle, you will see a pattern inside the canister where the precious metals are.
 If you can’t quite see them, you may need to cut off the excess pipe so you can see inside to identify a foil or ceramic catalytic converter.

 Foil Core: Below is a picture of a Foil Catalytic Converter.
 You can see the swirl of the core on the inside.